 Little Fish Dental provides comprehensive dental care for children in Rocklin, CA. We strive to take excellent care of your child’s smile through prevention, comfortable technology, and evaluations to ensure that your child is in the right position to enjoy a healthy smile moving into their teen and adult years.

-Dr. Trout’s Whole Kid Dentistry® treatment techniques are designed to accomplish and address the following:
+Our dentist’s Whole Kid Dentistry®️ treatment techniques are designed to accomplish and address the following:

 Preventative measures are possible from birth but treatment can begin as young as 3 years old when appropriate.

 WHO & WHAT WE TREAT

 Focusing exclusively on children, Little Fish Dental works tirelessly to treat the whole kid.
 Our team would rather help your family understand how to prevent a cavity than fill it!
 Of course, cavities happen and we offer the best in tooth color, BPA-free, mercury-free fillings, along with information and options for prevention.